stevana/pipelined-state-machines/README.md

 ## Motivation

 Imagine a flat complex in Sweden.
-Being the socialist utopia Sweden is there's a shared laundery room which the people in the flat complex can book.
+Being the socialist utopia Sweden is there's a shared laundry room which the people in the flat complex can book.
 In the laundry room there's everything one needs to wash, dry and iron your clothes.
 You don't even need to bring your own laundry detergent!